LorraineB95/Final-ReactProject/README.md

 ```
 git clone https://github.com/LorraineB95/Final-ReactProject
 ```
-After you have cloned the repository, launch the server in the integrated terminal in the server.
+After you have cloned the repository, launch the server from a command prompt.

 ```
 cd BackEnd
 node server.js
 ```

+Head to localhost:4000 in your browser

 ### `Home`